 Huaxi Beef Rice Noodles:

-The Huaxi Beef Rice Noodles are named after the area of Huaxi where it originated.
+The Huaxi Beef Rice Noodles are named after the area of Huaxi where they originated.
 The dish is very unique and quite complicated to create.
-The dish is basically rice noodles in a broth, but it is much more than just that.
+The dish is basically rice noodles in broth, but it is much more than just that.
 It is spicy, and sour in taste.
 It is made from diced beef, handmade rice noodles, coriander, Chinese prickly ash, hot peppers, pickled cabbage, and ginger.
-The pickled cabbage adds the sour taste to the dish and many locals like to add sesame oil or spicy oil to the broth before eating it.
+The pickled cabbage adds a sour taste to the dish and many locals like to add sesame oil or spicy oil to the broth before eating it.